How Does Cognitive Capability and Personality Influence Problem Solving in Coding Interview Puzzles?: Abstract

 \section{Abstract}

-Software engineering is a deeply cognitive activity shaped by individual differences that extend beyond technical skill.
-This study investigates how cognitive capability and personality traits jointly relate to software problem-solving among 80 participants (40 software practitioners, 40 software engineering students).
-Cognitive capability was measured using Baddeley’s three-minute grammatical reasoning test, while personality was assessed using the IPIP-NEO 50 test.
-Participants further completed nine interview-style problem-solving questions.
-Six questions were related to coding and three were related to logical reasoning.
-Descriptive and correlational analyses show that practitioners achieved \emph{slightly higher grammatical-reasoning accuracy} ($M=76\%$) and \emph{overall task performance} ($M=7.5/9$) than students ($M=71\%$ and $M=7.0/9$, respectively).
-Grammatical-reasoning accuracy correlated positively with problem-solving performance (\( r = .41, p < .01 \)), indicating that stronger cognitive capability is associated with better performance in coding and logical tasks.
-Personality–performance links were systematic.
-We identified that the \emph{conscientiousness} trait correlated most strongly with \emph{problem-solving} and with \emph{reasoning accuracy}, while the \emph{openness to experience} trait was positively related to both outcomes. \emph{Neuroticism} showed small, negative associations with \emph{accuracy} and \emph{performance}.
-Taken together, our results suggest that \emph{conscientiousness} and \emph{openness} to experience characteristics complement reasoning accuracy to support software problem-solving, whereas elevated negative affect may hinder precision under time pressure.
-Our findings suggest practical implications for education and industry such as integrating structured reasoning tasks in curricula, and considering personality-cognition in recruitment and role allocation.
-We highlight directions for future research such as longitudinal and task-diverse replications with larger samples.
+Software engineering involves cognitively demanding activities impacted by individual differences.
+We investigate how cognitive capability and personality traits are associated with software problem solving accuracy.
+We assessed cognitive capability using Baddeley’s three-minute grammatical reasoning test.
+Personality was measured using the IPIP-NEO-50 test.
+Eighty participants (40 software practitioners and 40 software engineering students) completed these two tests with nine interview-style problem solving tasks, comprising six coding-related and three logical-reasoning questions.
+Our practitioners achieved slightly higher grammatical reasoning accuracy than students, although this difference was not statistically significant.
+Students achieved higher accuracy on the coding and logical-reasoning tasks.
+For all, grammatical reasoning accuracy was positively correlated with problem solving accuracy, indicating that individuals with higher reasoning accuracy tended to perform better on applied problem solving tasks.
+Conscientiousness was the strongest personality-related association, positively correlated with both grammatical reasoning and problem solving accuracy.
+Openness to experience was also positively correlated with grammatical reasoning and problem solving accuracy.
+Neuroticism showed a small negative correlation with problem solving accuracy and weak negative correlation with grammatical reasoning accuracy.
+Practical implications for education and industry include integrating structured reasoning tasks in curricula, and considering the interplay of personality and cognition in recruitment and role allocation.

 \ccsdesc[500]{Software and its engineering~Human-Centric Software Engineering}